 I then followed up with more sanding to get the table top as smooth as possible before I started to fill any gaps and imperfections.

 The table top was now ready for adding some epoxy resin to give the table a perfectly smooth finish.
+You don’t have to use epoxy for this and a simple wood filler will also give a nice smooth finish to the table top.

 Remember, the wood was in quite a bad way when I first started cutting it and had lots of holes and imperfections.
 The plan was to tape off the areas to fill with resin, mix and pour in one go as you only get a couple of hours before resin starts to set.